pablo-puyat/blah/README.md

 ## Overview

-Log Monitor is a developer tool designed to enhance local log monitoring by providing real-time log viewing, searching, and aggregation capabilities.
-It replaces traditional `tail -f` with a more developer-friendly approach while maintaining simplicity and avoiding external dependencies.
+blah - a tool intended to provide watching and searching of log files entries in log files.
+It should function similar to `tail -f` but tailored for web developers.

 ## Core Features